osmandapp/web/main/docs/user/personal/tracks/smart-folder.md

 1. **Automated organization.** *Smart folder* can automatically sort files within itself based on specified rules or criteria.
 For example, you can set up a *Smart folder* so that all tracks created on a certain date are automatically moved to that folder.
 2. **Filtering and searching.** This folder can provide options to quickly search for tracks within itself using various filters and keywords.
 These help users to quickly find the tracks they are looking for.
-3. **Dynamic Refresh.** *Smart folder* can dynamically update its contents based on Refresh function.
+3. **Dynamic refresh.** *Smart folder* can dynamically update its contents based on Refresh function.
 This allows you to always have up-to-date information inside the folder.
-4. **Customize Rules.** You can customize rules that determine which files should be included in the *Smart folder*.
+4. **Customize ules.** You can customize rules that determine which files should be included in the *Smart folder*.

-### Create Smart folder
+### Create Smart Folder

 To create a smart folder, follow these steps:
 1. **Tap the 3-dot menu icon in the upper right corner** of the screen in the *Tracks* tab.